Originally published October 27, 2021. Updated May 18, 2023.

 On Oct.
-18, 2021, it was announced that hackers hit Sinclair Broadcasting Group with a Ransomware attack.
+4, 2022, it was announced that hackers hit CommonSpirit Health, who run over 140 hospitals and 2,000 healthcare centers across 21 states, with a ransomware attack.
 Malicious code seized control of the company's servers, restricting access until the hackers' ransom demands were met.
-The result of the ambush was blank screens instead of ads, as revenue generation was held hostage across Sinclair’s 185 U.S. TV stations.
+The results of the ambush were downed systems and a disruption of patient care across hospitals tin several states.

 Let’s be honest: Airtight cybersecurity hasn’t traditionally been a priority for small businesses.
 But it's a must in today's world, where digital technology permeates every aspect of life.
 Virtual systems contain near-limitless amounts of personal information, and customers and employees count on their business partners to keep that information private and secure.

 Businesses don't think twice about protecting their interests from financial loss associated with damages and legal claims. , covering job-related injuries, and , covering customer injury, property damage, etc., are commonly purchased policies.

 Why not insure against cyberattacks, the financial aftermath of which can devastate an organization?
 The good news is that affordable is now available to protect businesses from technology-related risks.

 Read on to learn about cyber risks and why now is the time for business owners to protect their organizations with cyber liability insurance.

 - Data corruption or destruction

 - Network disruptions due to ransomware and/or malware